rdahis/keyboard_layouts/README.md

 ### Esperanto - Colemak

 A simple Esperanto Colemak layout.
-Each special character is mapped with `option` and/or `Shift`.
+Each special character is mapped with `option` and/or `shift`.

 ### Hebrew - Colemak